 Ор- Description

 tional Description

 argu-

 ments

 -h, -help Show this help message and exit.

 -d, -de- Print lots of debugging statements.

-bug Thit lots of deougging statements.
+bug

 -v, -ver- Be verbose.

-bose De verbose.
+bose

 -e The experiment ID to use.
 Default test.

-EXPID, The experiment 1D to use.
-Detault cest.

-expid
+EXPID, •

+-expid

 EXPID

--c, Run in check mode (don't submit job to supercomputer).

--c, -check Run in check mode (don't submit job to supercomputer).
+-с, Run in check mode (don't submit job to supercomputer).

+-check

 -P, -pro- Write profiling information (esm-tools).

-file write profitting information (esin-tools).
+file

-Write the jobtype this run was called from (esm-tools internal).
+-j Write the jobtype this run was called from (esm-tools internal).

--j LAST_JOB
+LAST_JOB

+last_jobty

--last_jobty LAST_JOB
+LAST_JOB

 -t TASK, The task to run.
 Choose from: compute, post, couple, tidy_and_resubmit.

 -task

-TASK The DID of the teel to choose
+TASK

 -p PID, The PID of the task to observe.

+-pid

--pid PID
+PID

-Dialahada dala adan

 -X E[x]clude this step.

 EXCLUDE,

 -exclude

-EXCLUDE F.1.1 1. d. a
+EXCLUDE

 -o ONLY, [o]nly do this step.

--only

-ONLY
+only

--r [r]esume from the specified run/step (i.e. to resume a second run you'll need to use -r 2).
+ONLY [r]esume from the specified run/step (i.e. to resume a second run you'll need to use -r 2).

-RESUME_F KUII,
+-r RESUME_F

--resume-
+resume- uvori,

-from DOM
+from

-RESUME_F
+RESUME_FROM

 -U, -up- [U]pdate the runscript in the experiment folder and associated files

-date II. data the manufact of the form and annual control of the contro
+date 10 speake the rangeript in the experiment forder that associated mes

 -update- Updates the requested files from external sources in a currently ongoing simulation.
 We strongly advise

 filetypes against using this option unless you really know what you are doing.

 -i, This option can be used to [i]nspect the results of a previous run, for example one prepared with -c.

 -inspect This argument needs an additional keyword.
-Choose among: overview (gives you the same little mes-
+Choose among: overview (gives you the same litte mes-

-sage you see at the beginning of each run, lastlog (displays the last log file), explog (the overall
+F sage you see at the beginning of each run, lastlog (displays the last log file), explog (the overall

 experiment logfile), datefile (the overall experiment logfile), config (the Python dict that contains

 all information), size (the size of the experiment folder), a filename or a directory name output the

 content of the file /directory if found in the last run folder.)